estintax/TTVRewards/README.md

 # TTVRewards
 Experimental plugin for Bukkit.
 This use Channel Points rewards to interact with MC world.

+Russian translation is available [here](https://pastebin.com/7c0E7F1c)

+If you know English and Russian well, I would be happy if you translated DOCS_RU.txt

 ## How to build
 1. Download and install IntelliJIDEA;
 2. Clone this repository via `git clone`;